kwaazaar/Resonance/README.md

     var orderEvent = consumer.ConsumeNext<Order>("Demo Subscription").SingleOrDefault();

 ## Locking: the Visibility Timeout ##
 If no messages are available, ConsumeNext will return null.
 If it *does* return a message (order in this case), the order can be processed, eg: by sending an invoice.
-However, if multiple eventconsumers are consuming events from the same subscription (which is a very valid scenario when many using an event driven architecture), other consumers should not receive the same order, since it would be processed more than once.
+However, if multiple eventconsumers are consuming events from the same subscription (which is a very valid scenario when requiring high throughput and scaling out), other consumers should not receive the same order, since it would be processed more than once.
 This is the reason the message must be locked, before it can be consumed.

 Locking is done by using a making the message invisible to other consumers, so that it will not be consumed more than once.
 The consumer gets a certain time to perform the processing.
 Once the message is processed, the consumer must explicitly *mark it consumed*:

     consumer.MarkConsumed(orderEvent.Id, orderEvent.DeliveryKey);

 This will remove the event from the subscription-queue so that it cannot be consumed anymore.
-If the consumer does not process the message before the visibility timeout expires, the message becomes visible again and can be consumed again (*retried*).
+If the consumer does not process the message before the visibility timeout expires, the message becomes visible again and can be consumed once more (*retried*).
-The *delivery key* is generated on every 'lock' and must be provided when marking the message consumed as a way of prove the lock is yours to begin with.
+The *delivery key* is generated on every 'lock' and must be provided when marking the message consumed as a way of prove the lock was yours to begin with.

 The consumer decides how long the message must remain invisible.
 It can do so by providing the optional *visibilityTimeout* parameter to the ConsumeNext-method.
 By default it is set to 60 seconds.
 It's usually best to keep it rather large: if processing runs out of time, it can be very complex (if not impossible) to undo all processing done so far.
 And if it needs to be retried, it's rarely a problem to wait a while for the visibility timeout to expire.